 What is Lidocaine?

 Lidocaine is a local anesthetic that is often used in combination with Ketamine for the management of neuropathic pain.
 Lidocaine has no cognitive side effects but can sometimes cause short-lived nausea, dizziness or tingling around the mouth.
 Very rare complications include seizure, cardiac arrhythmia, allergic reaction, or extremely rare death.
 If you are recommended Lidocaine infusions, you will likely receive both medications, but the infusions run for only 45 minutes with a 15-minute planned recovery period.
 A responsible adult is still required to accompany you.

 Fees and OHIP Coverage:

-OHIP will pay for your medical care, but not for the medications used.
-Therefore, patients are responsible for a medication fee for the facility that will be due prior to treatment on each visit.
+Ketamine infusions are not OHIP-covered.
+Therefore, patients are responsible for a fee that would be due prior to treatment on each visit.
+Lidocaine infusions may be covered according to diagnostic criteria.
 Due to government regulations around intravenous drugs, you cannot bring your own medications.
 Please refer to the clinic fee schedule for uninsured services or speak to the front desk staff for details about cost and accepted payment methods.
-Your physician may also provide you with a prescription for additional